 How will students practically apply the knowledge they acquire through the coursework?
 How will the work experiences prepare them for professional careers?

 How will the students reflect on the experienceóby writing a paper, journal, or portfolio, or by participating in discussion groups organized by Career Services?
 The reflection should offer evidence that the students have analyzed and synthesized the experience.

 How will this experience encourage the students to think critically about the career culture under study and not merely memorize facts?

 What faculty or staff mentor will represent the academic interests of the College and assess whether or not the students have achieved CAREER credit?

 What texts will the students read?

 How will the students be graded?
 The syllabus must at least require a graded resume appropriate to the student's chosen field.

-To submit your course for CAREER credit, fill out the CA Credit Course Proposal Form and send to Elizabeth Winkler at email:
+To submit your course for CAREER credit, fill out the CA Credit Course Proposal Form and send to Professional Discernment at email: